Skip to Main Content

 This course introduces a variety of the tools and concepts used while working with a UNIX/Linux-based computer system.
 Students will learn to write shell scripts using basic commands and regular expressions.
 They will then use those tools to write scripts first with basic shell commands, then with grep, sed, and awk, then with more advanced decision-making and flow control commands.
 Other scripting tools such as Perl and Python will also be explored.
 Students will write shell script programs to exercise their understanding of tools and concepts.
 This course will be taught using a combination of lectures, demonstrations, discussions, and hands-on labs.
 (04/22)

-CTIS-08 INTRODUCTION TO SYSTEMS ANALYSIS AND DESIGN
+CTIS-08 INTRODUCTION TO SMART SYSTEMS ANALYSIS AND DESIGN

 CSU & UC Transferable